The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 • 360° rotating hose

-While researching, I could not find many technical specifications for this pump.
-However, technical details are often unnecessary when the pump functions well, which is the case with this one.
+During my research, I couldn’t find many technical specifications for this pump.
+However, technical details often don’t matter much when the pump works well, as is the case with this one.

-This pump allows you to inflate your shock or fork to up to 300 PSI pressures.
-The ergonomic handle ensures that it won’t cut into your hands, even at higher pressures when resistance increases.
+It can inflate your shock or fork to up to 300 PSI.
+The ergonomic handle ensures it won’t strain your hands, even at higher pressures when resistance increases.

-Additionally, the flexible hose can rotate 360°, making this shock pump incredibly user-friendly.
+Plus, the flexible hose can rotate 360°, making this shock pump incredibly user-friendly.
+If you’re looking for a reliable pump that offers excellent value for its price, this one is for you.

 Also available at jensonusa.com